 Share this story with friends, family or the world.

-After Lizzie went downstairs to visit Alex, Mallet tells Beth that knows Alan was planning on divorcing her.
-He claims his info comes from a reliable source but Beth laughs it off as untrue.
-Meanwhile the clock is still ticking.
-Beth suddenly gets highly upset and begs Mallet to help her.
-A very agitated Beth tells him that she never planned it -- he has to help her get back there.
-Just then, Rick and the paramedics arrive and drag Beth back to Cedars.
+After Lizzie went downstairs to visit Alex, Mallet told Beth that he knew Alan had been planning on divorcing her.
+He claimed his information was from a reliable source, but Beth laughed it off as untrue.
+Meanwhile, the clock was still ticking.
+Beth suddenly got highly upset and begged Mallet to help her.
+A very agitated Beth told him she had never planned it -- he had to help her get back there.
+Just then, Rick and the paramedics arrived and dragged Beth back to Cedars.

 Share this story with friends, family or the world.